xanxys/reconstruction/README.md

 4. `./run_local.sh` (you need to rewrite snapshot id with what you got in step 3)
 5. You're now inside bash in container.
 6. `cd /root/local` (mapped to `./` in host)
-7. `scons` (if you modified source code)
+7. `scons -j 4` (if you modified source code. you can change 4 to any number of CPU cores for parallel compilation)
-8. `./recon --first --convert ../data/scan-*`
+8. `time ./recon --convert ../data/scan-20140827-*`
-9. exit container
-10. `./extract_shape.py scan-hoge
-11. enter container
-12. `./recon --second --convert ../data/scan-*`

 Now move that scan- directory to somewhere accesible from UE4.